kubo27/Project/Task_2 Backend/Task_2 Backend.md

 ```
 <i> ./mvnw spring-boot:run </i> was executed and backend>postgres db connection established

+In the next step I needed to create Java entity class, which represents table in database.
+This class is annotated with @Entity, so Hibernate can map it to SQL table.
-In the next step I coded backend logic.
-The first java file was Users.java in /src/main/java/com/kubo27/backend/ path.
+The first java file: Users.java in /src/main/java/com/kubo27/backend/ path.
+#username as a primary key
 ```
 package com.kubo27.backend.model;